Ella-Hoeppner/Pidgin/README.md

 # to-do
 Compiler/Runtime stuff:
+* implement conditionals
-* add a type for weak RC references to `CompositeFn`, for recursive functions
+* write a test for recursion
 * start work on IR
   * This representation will simplify some things relative to the bytecode:
     * Constants could just be inlined into the IR values, there would be no need for a separate constant table at that level